-Clickthrough rate influences organic rankings Click To TweetThere has been a debate among SEO professionals over the past year or two about the importance of clickthrough rate (CTR) as a factor in organic rankings.
-In this SEO case study, you will see the results of two auto parts clients and the positive impact organic CTR has on keyword rankings.
+A good clickthrough rate can improve your organic ranking for #SEO Click To TweetThere has been a debate among SEO pros over the past year or two about the importance of clickthrough rate (CTR) as a factor in organic rankings.
+In this SEO case study, you will see the results for two auto parts clients and the positive impact organic CTR has on keyword rankings.

 We wanted to share more test results nearly a year later.
 We focus exclusively on the automotive aftermarket at Hedges & Company, and we’re continuously fine-tuning our SEO technique for marketing auto parts and truck parts online.

 We started optimizing a client website to improve clickthrough rate in April 2016.
 Before optimizing for CTR, we pulled ranking and CTR data from Google Search Console to create a baseline.

 We pulled more organic data several times through 2016, and finally in January 2017.

 We looked at all non-brand keywords that were generating the most organic traffic.
 We split those keywords into two groups: the top 100 keywords where we optimized to increase CTR, and the top 100 keywords where the CTR was not optimized.
 The keywords that were not optimized either had no change in CTR or CTR dropped.

 The top 100 keywords where we optimized for CTR started at an average organic ranking position of 4.5.
 Within a few months of optimizing, the average position improved to 3.5 (first chart).
 These keywords continued to improve their organic ranking through 2016 and in January had an average organic ranking of 2.8!